Skip to main content

 Step 3 — Is the key scoped to the right component?

 Each key is scoped to a single component.
 A core key cannot access /rpm/minion/ — that is the expected behaviour, not a bug.
-Confirm the subscriber is using a key whose component matches the path they are requesting.
+The account detail page shows the component column; in CLI form:

 Step 4 — Is the component marked public?